funkelab/drosophila_neurotransmitters/README.md

-# Drosophila neurotransmitters
+# Drosophila Neurotransmitters

-This repository contains data on neurotransmitters used by different cell type in *Drosophila melanogaster*.
-It is stored in the form of a .csv file with version control through GitHub PRs, named `gt_data.csv`.
+This repository contains curated data on neurotransmitters used by different cell types (Bates et al. 2019) in *Drosophila melanogaster*.
+The data is stored in a version-controlled .csv file named `gt_data.csv`, with changes managed through GitHub Pull Requests.

-Note, this rpeository is only for fast-acting small molecule transmitters, such as acetylcholine, glutamate, gaba, glycine,dopamine,serotonin, octopamine, tyramine, histamine, nitric oxide, etc. We have another repo for neuropeptide annotation: `funkelab/drosophila_neuropeptides`.
+## Scope

+This repository focuses on fast-acting small molecule transmitters, including:

+- **Acetylcholine:** The primary excitatory neurotransmitter in the insect central nervous system, crucial for learning and memory.
+- **Glutamate:** Can be either excitatory of inhibitory in the central nervous system, depending on the downstream receptor.
+- **GABA (γ-Aminobutyric acid):** The main inhibitory neurotransmitter in the adult fly brain.
+- **Glycine:** While less common in Drosophila, it can act as an inhibitory neurotransmitter in some neurons.
+- **Dopamine**: Involved in reward, motivation, and motor control; important for learning and memory.
+- **Serotonin:** Regulates various behaviors including sleep, feeding, and aggression.
+- **Octopamine:** Often described as the insect analogue of norepinephrine, involved in arousal and aggression.
+- **Tyramine:** Precursor to octopamine, also functions as a neurotransmitter affecting various behaviors.
+- **Histamine:** Primary neurotransmitter in photoreceptors and some mechanosensory neurons.
+- **Nitric oxide:** A gaseous signaling molecule involved in various physiological processes including memory formation.

+For neuropeptide annotation, please refer to our separate repository: [funkelab/drosophila_neuropeptides](https://github.com/funkelab/drosophila_neuropeptides).

-## How to change data (but I do not use Git)
+## How to Contribute Data

+### For Git Novices

-1. Download the `gt_data.csv` file and open with your favorite spreadsheet reader.
+1. Download the `gt_data.csv` file and open it with your preferred spreadsheet application.
-2. Add your data to the bottom of the `gt_data.csv` file, and save **as a CSV**.
+2. Add your data to the bottom of the file and save it as a CSV.
-3. Return to this page and click on the plus sign next to `Code`.
-You should see a dropdown menu, choose `Upload Files`.
+3. On the repository page, click the "+" sign next to "Code" and select "Upload Files".
-4. Upload your version of the `gt_data.csv` file you modified.
-Make sure that it has the same name!
+4. Upload your modified `gt_data.csv` file, ensuring the filename remains unchanged.
-5. Fill in the form below.
+5. Fill in the commit form:
-    - Change `Add files via upload` to a more precise description of your changes.
-Keep it short and simple!
+   - Provide a concise description of your changes in the first field.
-    - Add more detail into the `Add an optional extended description...` form field below it.
+   - Add more detailed information in the "Add an optional extended description..." field.
-6. Click on `Create a new branch for this commit and start a pull request`.
-You can keep the branch name that comes up by default.
+6. Select "Create a new branch for this commit and start a pull request".
-7. You will be brought to a `Open a pull request` page.
-Review your changes and click on `Create pull request` once you're done.
+7. Review your changes on the "Open a pull request" page and click "Create pull request".
-8. Wait for review from one of the maintainers!
-You may be asked follow-up questions to make sure your added data matches with our expectations, so please be patient.
+8. Wait for review from a maintainer.
+Be prepared to answer follow-up questions about your data.

-## How to change data (but I know how to use Git)
+### For Git Users

-Clone this repository and create a new branch.
+1. Clone this repository and create a new branch.
+2. Modify the `gt_data.csv` file.
-Modify the data file, commit with a meaningful name and push.
+3. Commit your changes with a meaningful commit message and push to your branch.
-Create a PR for your branch once you are happy with it.
+4. Create a Pull Request for your branch when you're satisfied with your changes.

+## About the Data

+Our goal is to collate as much data from the literature as possible, linking neurotransmitter information to neuronal cell types from connectomic datasets.
+Current datasets include:

+- FAFB-FlyWire (whole brain)
+- HemiBrain (partial midbrain)
+- FANC (ventral nerve cord)
+- MANC (ventral nerve cord)
+- optic-lobe (optic lobe)
+- maleCNS (whole nervous system)
+- BANC (whole nervous system)
+- L1 (whole larval nervous system)

+The `gt_data.csv` file contains one row per cell type and study, where a given study has identified one or more small molecule transmitters used by a specific cell type.

+We have predicted a smaller set of transmitter in MANC, FAFB-FlyWire and Hemibrain (Eckstein and Bates et al., 2024).

 ## About the data